darhmylarhrey/medical-bot/README.md

 2. **Further Customization:**
    - Customize the chatbot behavior, styling, and integration with external services as per your project requirements.

+### 6. External resources and references
+   - PMC Data download link https://figshare.com/articles/dataset/PMC-Patients_Dataset/24504115?backTo=/collections/PMC-Patients/6723465

 ## Conclusion

 This setup guide should help you get started with your medical assistant chatbot using Streamlit, Transformers (MedCPT), Weaviate, Ollama, and LangChain.
-Adjustments may be needed based on specific project requirements or dependencies.
+Adjustments may be needed based on your specific project requirements or dependencies.